cirosantilli/linux-kernel-module-cheat/README.md

 ### Kernel module debugging

-Loadable kernel modules are a bit trickier since the kernel can place them at different memory locations depending on load other.
+Loadable kernel modules are a bit trickier since the kernel can place them at different memory locations depending on load order.

 So we cannot set the breakpoints before `insmod`.